chrisly42/mc68000-asm-plugin/README.md

 - Maintenance.
 Updated all dependencies to the latest versions.
 - Bugfix: Fixed condition code for `asr/lsr/lsl`, which is has a different behaviour for V flag than `asl`.
+- Bugfix: Fixed 'Unknown op size' exception when uppercase sizes were used.

 ### V0.8 (15-Oct-21)